Skip to content

 N-grams

 You can look at n-grams of words in TED Talks.
-Click on the N-gram button on the main page to switch to N-gram mode.
+Click on the Collocation button on the main page to switch to Collocation mode.

 An n-gram is a sequence of words of n items.
 Looking at frequencies of various n-grams, you can find out what linguistic sequences are more entrenched in the language and, possibly, what are less so.